What is a Tax Deferred Exchange?

 2. The Purpose Requirement.
 The taxpayer’s relinquished property and replacement property must be held for productive use in a trade or business or for investment.
-Property acquired for immediate resale will not qualify.
+Property acquired primarily for sale will not qualify.
 Property held or acquired as a principal residence or primarily as a vacation home will also not qualify.

 3. The Like-Kind Requirement.
-Replacement property acquired in an exchange must be “like-kind” to the property being relinquished.
-All real property is generally like-kind to other real property.
-But real property is NOT like-kind to personal property.
+Replacement property acquired in an exchange must be “like-kind” to the real property being relinquished.
+All real property is generally like-kind to other real property so this requirement is typically easy to meet, but there are some exceptions.

 4. The Exchange Requirement.
 IRC §1031 specifically requires that an exchange take place.
 That means that property must be exchanged for other property, rather than sold for cash.
 The exchange distinguishes an IRC §1031 tax deferred transaction from a taxable sale and purchase.
 Today, a deferred exchange is accomplished through a qualified intermediary to insure that the exchange meets the requirements of IRC §1031.

 How do the Identification Rules Operate?